savasana/TIL/post/20180118-image-to-readme.md

 `![alt tag](http://domain.com/path/to/img.png "Description goes here")`

-You can use the image from your own repo or webpage link of the image is available.
+You can use the image from your own repo or just simply use image url link.

 voalá!!! super duper easy.